bismuthfoundation/Hack-with-BIS/13-Sql-that-data-out/readme.md

 # Example Queries

 Here are a few useful example queries you can try
-Transactions last hour:
+Number of txs during the last hour:
 sqlite> `select count(*) from transactions where block_height in (SELECT block_height from transactions WHERE timestamp > strftime('%s', 'now', '-1 hour') and reward > 0) and reward <= 0;`

-Transactions last 24 hours:
+Number of txs during the last 24 hours:
 sqlite> `select count(*) from transactions where block_height in (SELECT block_height from transactions WHERE timestamp > strftime('%s', 'now', '-24 hour') and reward > 0) and reward <= 0;`

+Number of txs during the last month (excluding coinbase txs):
+sqlite> `SELECT count(*) FROM transactions WHERE  timestamp > strftime('%s', 'now', '-1 month') AND reward=0;`

+Last 5 block rewards:
+sqlite> `select block_height,reward from transactions order by block_height desc limit 5;`

 WIP